quintest/cloudshell-tutorials-summerschool/orchestration/tutorial.md

 Goal of this demo is to publish a simpel web-application by:
 - Building a container image,
 - Run the container with Docker in the cloudshell,
-- Connect to the preview,
+- Connect to the preview.
-- deploying it on a Kubernetes orchestration platform,
-- demonstrate how it scales,
-- demonstrate how to create a new version of your container afstand
-- demonstrate how to deploy it in a green/blue deployment scenario.

 To get started click on the shell icon [>_] to copy the text to your shell and press **ENTER**:
 ```bash